 There is a reason why many states require different training and licenses for those wanting to own or operate a motorcycle or a heavy truck: they can be especially dangerous to both the driver and those they share the roads with.
 Commercial trucks are so heavy and oversized that they pose a threat to all other vehicles and can essentially drive over or through most everything on the road.
 A motorcycle, meanwhile, is much lighter than any typical car on the streets.
 Motorcycle riders are not afforded the same kind of protection that car drivers get, such as airbags, seatbelts, or roll cages, and can sometimes be flung hundreds of feet from where the motorcycle collision occurred.

-Suppose you have suffered an injury in a motorcycle accident resulting from someone else’s negligence.
-In that case, you may be entitled to seek a settlement that could help pay for your lost wages, medical bills, property damage, and emotional distress.
+Suppose you have suffered a serious injury in a motorcycle accident resulting from someone else’s negligence.
+In that case, you may be entitled to seek a settlement that could help pay for your lost wages, medical bills due to motorcycle injuries, property damage, and emotional distress.
 However, this is not always an easy task, as insurance companies are not often seen as sympathetic to those riding motorcycles.
 So, it may be necessary to hire the legal representation of motorcycle accident lawyers who can help you gather evidence from the crash, review your medical treatment records, and file an insurance claim strong enough to earn you the maximum compensation for your accident.

 The law firm Khan Injury Law has years of experience protecting the legal rights of motorcycle accident victims across the state of Washington.
 If you would like to pursue fair compensation for your medical expenses and lost wages, please schedule a free consultation with our accident lawyers today.

 What Are the Statistics for Motorcycle Accidents in the State of Washington?